 No trip or date transfers will be allowed within 90 days of trip departure for any reason.

-2020 Reservations will be available on Nov 15, 2018 and the deposits will be non-refundable.
+2020 Reservations are available.
+Deposits are non-refundable.
 A non-refundable final payment will be due 90 days prior to departure

 We reserve the right to cancel your reservation if full payment is not collected by due date.

 Our cancellation policy applies in every instance and there will be no exceptions for any reason.
 Western River Expeditions will not issue any refund for arriving late or leaving a trip early whether voluntary or caused by other circumstances.
 Western River Expeditions is not responsible for any expenses incurred due to travel delays, flight cancellations, or illness.
 Western River Expeditions assumes no financial responsibility for personal injury, emergency evacuation, or personal equipment lost or damaged in any way.